mar0ls/wireshark_plugin/readme.md

    - A specialized dissector that processes RTP packets carrying H.265 streams (payload type 33).
    - Extracts h.265 stream from pcap file and saves to new file.
 Can be played later e.g. in VLC.

+4. **ja_tls.lua**:
+   - This Lua script is a Wireshark plugin for analyzing TLS traffic.
+   - It extracts JA3 and JA3S fingerprints from ClientHello and ServerHello messages and displays them in the packet details tree.
+   - The script also performs basic anomaly detection, such as spotting possible data exfiltration or large downloads.
+   - Additionally, it provides a Tools menu option to export all collected session statistics into a CSV file on the user’s Desktop.

 ## Installation

 To utilize these plugins in Wireshark, place the Lua scripts in the appropriate directory based on your operating system: